 By default, Uploadcare creates a proxy endpoint for every project automatically:

-As you can see, a subdomain for the endpoint is your project's Public key.
-All links start with this URL, so you might want to change it to something readable.
-Request a custom endpoint domain or subdomain.
+As you can see, a default subdomain for the endpoint is your project's Public key.
+All links start with this URL, so you can change it to something readable.
+Custom endpoint examples:

 - CNAME or subdomain endpoint will look like:

-- A record or domain endopoint will look like:
+- A record or domain endpoint will look like:

 Here's how to use Proxy after it's set up.

-Add the Proxy prefix that contains your Endpoint to a file URL on the allowed domain.
-For example:
+Add the Proxy prefix that contains your Endpoint to a file URL on the allowed domain:

 image.jpg will be delivered via Uploadcare CDN.